actualbudget/actual/docs/budgeting/rules/index.md

 If Actual is doing something that you simply don't like, create a `post` rule to force it to run after everything else.
 You could even turn off auto-categorizing altogether by create a `post` rule that matches a `date` of today or later (so all transactions would match) and sets the category to `null`.

-## Managing rules
+## Managing Rules

-### Creating a rule
+### Creating a Rule

 To create a rule, go to More > Rules… to view all the rules and click "Create new rule" in the bottom-right.
 You will now be editing a new rule.

-### Editing a rule
+### Editing a Rule

 When viewing a list of rules, click the "edit" button on the right to edit a rule.
 The "edit rule" screen lists all the conditions and actions in an editable format.
-You can add/remote actions and conditions, change operators or values, and more.
+You can add/remove actions and conditions, change operators or values, and more.

 This screen also lists all the transactions that currently match the conditions.
-This gives you great feedback if your conditions are working the way you expect.
+This gives you great feedback to see if your conditions are working the way you expect.

 You can even manually apply all the actions to the transactions.
 You need to select the transactions from the list that you want to change (clicking in the header will select all of them) and click "Apply actions".
 This helps if you want the rule to apply to some existing transactions as well.

-### Deleting a rule
+### Deleting a Rule

 To delete a rule (or rules), select the ones you want to delete.
 Then go down to the bottom right of the window and click the "Delete # rules" button.

-### Viewing rules for a payee
+### Viewing Rules for a Payee

 To view the list of rules that apply to a specific payee, go to More > Payees… to view the list of payees.
 This table shows you which payees have rules associated with them, and you can click "# associated rules" to view the rules just for that payee.

-## Using the rule editor for sophisticated batch editing
+## Using the Rule Editor for Sophisticated Batch Editing

 This deserves its own section because this turned out to be a surprising use case.
 Because the rule editor shows you a list of transactions that match the conditions, and allows you to manually apply actions to some or all of them, it turns out to be a great "batch editor".